thejoebaldwin/king-bingo-mvc/Code/KingBingo/Views/Service/docs/updateprofileimage.md

 ####*POST Request to http://itweb.fvtc.edu/service/v0/updateprofileimage*

-Use this update profile image
+Use this to update a profile image